SolemmaLLC/ClimateStudioDocs/docs/viewDistance.rst

 Defining the Aperture
 >>>>>>>>>>>>>>>>>>>>

 A potential complication of any beyond-the-glass distance measurement is that it may capture portions of the window aperture itself.
-One can actually see this in the slivers of shallow-depth pixels around the borders the views in *Figure 7*.
+One can actually see this in the slivers of shallow-depth pixels around the borders of the views in *Figure 7*.
 These are view rays that passed through the glazing before intersecting with the outside portion of the window frame.
-One might reasonably object to including these pixels in a median measurement, on the grounds that the aperture itself is not part typically perceived as part of the outside view composition.
+One might reasonably object to including these pixels in a median measurement, on the grounds that the aperture itself is not typically perceived as part of the outside view composition.
 Because of this, ClimateStudio **ignores pixels containing elements less than 2 meters beyond the glass**.
 To change this cutoff, edit the *min outside distance* value in the simulation settings dialog:

 .. figure:: images/viewSettings.png
    :width: 900px